-Yes, he was elderly, but he had such spirit in his eyes – and we knew the skin was treatable!
+Yes, he was elderly but he had such spirit in his eyes and, other than the skin problem (which we could see was treatable), he was not in bad shape.
 It was clearly a combination of neglected flea infestation and a bit of demodectic mange due to a weakened immune system caused by stress and malnutrition.

 That’s when Hettienne stepped in.
-This angel and her family offered to take him in, despite his age, despite the work that lay ahead.
-She would foster this lovely old guy.
-2 days later, our volunteer got a call: they were not going to foster him anymore…they were going to adopt him!
-(Cue happy dance!)
+This angel and her family offered to take Simon, despite his age and despite the work that lay ahead.
+She would foster this lovely old guy until he was better and could be rehomed.
+Two days later, our volunteer got a call: they were not going to foster him anymore…they were going to adopt him!

 The rest, as they say, is history.
-It wasn’t easy – Simon had plenty of issues.
+Full disclosure: it wasn’t easy as Simon had several issues.
 He was very nervous of strangers, especially men.
 He was hard of hearing and he needed teeth removed.
 He scratched constantly because of his long-untreated skin problem.
 But they persevered.

-Hettienne reports: “He is doing so well!!
+Hettienne reports: “He is doing so well!
 He is double his size with thick fur and a bit of weight.
 We go for short walks only as it seems his legs are arthritic.
 He follows me everywhere and also loves my daughter.
-He is too fearful to go to the grooming parlour so i have a home visit one and absolutely loves being washed and pampered.
-Here is a piccie of when we went walking.
-He loves a walk.
-He is very fearful and paranoid but I get him and am so happy he came to me…“
+He is too fearful to go to the grooming parlor so I have a home visit one and he absolutely loves being washed and pampered.
+He also loves a walk.
+He is very fearful and paranoid but I understand him and am so happy he came to me…“